sbfaulkner/adventofcode/README.md

 ## Day 14: Reindeer Olympics

-Used a mathematical approach for part 1, but may have to resort to simulating to deal with the part 2's scoring system.
+Used a mathematical approach to calculate position based on elapsed time.
+It would be interested to attempt this again by tracking state and advancing reindeer based on velocity during simulation.